mhedfeld/Yuki-Chatbot-/README.md

 - Hyperparameter tuning is performed to optimize the model's performance.

 - The Model Scales in performance with increased usage.
-- Unfortunately during my tesing, Sometimes after updating the model with the user feedback, would sometimes cause unexpected decreses in acuraccy, due to faulty intent classification.
+- Unfortunately during my tesing, Sometimes after updating the model with the user feedback, would sometimes cause unexpected decreases in acuraccy, due to faulty intent classification.
 I was not able to adress this Issue adequately yet.

-- The Other Gui file, located in the repo is a legacy version of my initial UI.
+- The Other Gui file, located in the repo is a legacy version of my current UI.